 3-year-old son: preschool curriculum

-Curriculum is really a misnomer as I don’t follow any strict schedule at this age.
-Learning can be so unpredictable during the toddler years!
-So I mainly follow his interests, which means we talk about animals and cars a lot!
+We also started adding in a little bit of school for my son.
+Curriculum is really a misnomer as I don’t believe in rigid schedules, especially for toddlers.
+Learning can be so unpredictable at this age!
+So I mainly follow his interests, which means we talk about animals and cars a lot.

 Here’s a summary of other learning we’ve been doing at home!

 As with big sis, I taught my son several dozen Chinese characters through environmental print and simple activities.
-Then he asked to start Sagebooks and flew through the first two levels.
+Then he asked to start Sagebooks and flew through the first 2 levels.

 After finishing the second level, he became very resistant to using the boring books.
 So rather than forcing him to continue, we took a break!